 Since 1981, CBIS has drawn on a diverse range of strategies to implement our leading Catholic Responsible Investing program.
-We believe a multi-manager, multi-strategy approach allows for the full integration of Catholic ethical and social teachings into our socially responsible approach to investing.
+We believe a multi-manager, multi-strategy approach allows for the full integration of Catholic teachings into our responsible approach to investing.

 Catholic Responsible Investing Strategies

 |Catholic Investing Screens||Corporate Engagements|